How to select education sessions at an EMS conference

 Many times I want to attend several presentations that are offered simultaneously.
 With some careful thought and review of the session descriptions, I create a conference itinerary specific to my needs and interests.
 These are my tips for selecting conference sessions.

-2) Look for "presentation tracks" for specific interest groups like training, fire and rescue, or assessment.
+2. Look for "presentation tracks" for specific interest groups like community paramedicine, operations, leadership, education and training, fire and rescue or assessment.

 At the conference, ask other attendees for recommendations if you are having difficulty selecting between two sessions.
 Also consider trying one or two sessions outside of your expertise or training.
 For example, if you are an EMT, go to a paramedic session.
-Maybe it will spark your interest in more training or confirm your contentment as an EMT.
+Maybe it will spark your interest in more training or confirm your enjoyment of being an EMT.

 Join the discussion